crud89/LiteFX/README.md

 - [C++23 compatible compiler](https://en.cppreference.com/w/cpp/compiler_support/23): Tested on MSVC 17.10 and GCC 14.2.
 - [CMake](https://cmake.org/download/) (version 3.20 or higher). †
 - Optional: [LunarG Vulkan SDK](https://vulkan.lunarg.com/) 1.3.204.1 or later (required to build the Vulkan backend).
-- Optional: Windows 10 SDK 10.0.19041.0 or later (required to build DirectX backend).
+- When building for Windows: Windows 10 SDK 10.0.19041.0 or later (required to build DirectX backend).
+- When building for Linux: Install dependencies by executing `bash dependencies.sh`.

 † Note that at least Visual Studio 17.10 or later is required.